We Will

 Keeping you up to date

-We will use a variety of mechanisms to let you know what is happening, including, this website and social media (principally, Facebook, Twitter and NextDoor).
+We use a variety of mechanisms to let you know what is happening, including, this website and our social media platforms, such as Facebook, X, Instagram, Nextdoor, YouTube and TikTok.

-We will also produce an annual newsletter outlining what we have been doing.
+We also produce an annual newsletter outlining what we have been doing.

 Council meetings

-We will put pressure on LBB to live stream local council public meetings so that they can be viewed at the time or a time that’s convenient so as to open up local democracy and decision making.
+We along with a number of other councillors put pressure on LBB to live stream local council public meetings so that they can be viewed at the time or a time that’s convenient so as to open up local democracy and decision making.
+Live stream meetings started in early 2025.

-We will ensure items that affect Chislehurst are put in the public domain as soon as possible and only discussed behind closed doors when there are compelling reasons to do so.
+We have always ensured, items that affect Chislehurst are put in the public domain as soon as possible and only discussed behind closed doors when there are compelling reasons to do so.
 We will fight for transparency of decision making.